 DAY ONE | 2 DAYS IN PRAGUE ITINERARY

 Free Walking Tour of Prague Old Town

-  On short 2 days in Prague, starting with a walking tour is a great way to go to give you a good feel of the city, get inspired with the Czech history and see if there is any highlights you’d like to see in more detail for the rest of the trip.
+For short 2 days in Prague, starting with a walking tour is a great way to go to give you a good feel of the city, get inspired with Czech history, and see if there are any highlights you’d like to see in more detail for the rest of the trip.

 Old Town Square Prague

 Prague’s Old Town Square (Staroměstské náměstí in Czech) is the heart of the city that has seen many historical events dating back to the 10th century but now is awash with tourists looking to learn about days gone by.
 With a unique mix of architecture, you could be forgiven for thinking you were in different cities as you spin around and examine the different influences.

 Located in the centre of Prague’s Old Town Square is the Jan Hus Monument which celebrates the 14th-century Hussite reformer, Jan Hus.
 He criticised the corruption of the Catholic Church, named a heretic, and was burned at the stake in 1415.
 His sermons later became the basis of reform across many parts of Europe and the symbolic monument was completed on the 500th anniversary of Jan Hus’ death.